 Even superfoods should be consumed in moderation.
 Include them in 1 meal or snack per day and look for other superfoods to eat as well!
 Your diet should have a variety of nutritious foods in it to give you well rounded vitamins + minerals.

 Snacks can be both good and good for you, and this pumpkin chia pudding is no exception.
-I originally created it for my Thrive Winter Cleanse.
-The snacks in this 7-day cleanse are supercharged to give your body the nutrients it needs while help you also reset for the season.
+I originally created it for my Winter Cleanse.
+The snacks in this Seasonal Cleanse are supercharged to give your body the nutrients it needs while help you also reset for the season.

 It's no secret that I LOVE chia seeds.
 Heck I even put them in my plant based protein powder.
 They're a superfood, and for good reason.
 They are the perfect addition to smoothies, pumpkin chia pudding and, well, anything.